 to check if the changes were already applied:nslookup example.com

 Once the CNAME record works, you can use curl to check if you can successfully access the Bucket data via your domain.
 Note that the host header of the request has to be the Bucket URL.
 For now, you can set the host header in the curl request.
-If your domain doesn't have an SSL certificate, additionally add the flag
+At the moment, Server Name Indication (SNI) is not set to the correct hostname.
+For this reason, you will also need the flag

 --insecure